search icon

 Statutory Agent Definition

 The statutory merger is no longer the most popular method for converting one type of business to another, but it is still used frequently in a handful of states.
-The statutory merger starts with the formation of a brand-new business entity, followed by a vote to approve a merger between your existing entity and the new one.
+The statutory merger starts with the formation of a brand-new business entity, followed by a vote to approve a merger between the existing entity and the new one.

-Then, your business owners will need to voluntarily and formally trade in their ownership in your previous entity for ownership shares in the new entity.
-Finally, you’ll need to draft and file a document usually called a certificate of merger with your Secretary of State to officially merge the two companies.
+Then, the business owners will need to voluntarily and formally trade in their ownership in the previous entity for ownership shares in the new entity.
+Finally, the business needs to draft and file a document usually called a certificate of merger with the Secretary of State to officially merge the two companies.

 See also: Statutory Merger vs. Statutory Conversion